RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 resource and method and narrow down the source of the errors.
 Errors could also be caused by exceeding the configured throttling limit.

-The alarm is triggered when percentage of client-errors exceeds the threshold.
+The alarm is triggered when number of client-errors exceeds the threshold.

 #### Initializers <a name="Initializers" id="@renovosolutions/cdk-library-cloudwatch-alarms.ApiGatewayRestApi4XXErrorAlarm.Initializer"></a>